A few quick pieces of advice

 So, if you need to find an engineer, which you should as it’s likely your van insurance will be invalid without a certificate from one, then I suggest you take this same route and avoid anyone who hasn’t actually used their caravan or LPG tickets before.

-Our current gas setup is actually relatively straightforward:
+Our current gas setup is more advanced than what we had originally:

 The reason that we currently have a Homebase LPG canister in the van is that it’s the only bottle we could get ahold of during the whole covid situation (Calor had stopped issuing new contracts).